 This course introduces a range of musical traditions from around the world and examines them in their social, cultural, and historical contexts.
 The course explores music as both a reflection and creation of society, discusses issues raised by cross-cultural research, and provides a theoretical framework for understanding the relationship between music and culture.
-Formal lectures will be supplemented by inclass demonstrations and hands-on experience of selected musical styles.
-Assessment: 100% coursework.
+Formal lectures will be supplemented by in-class demonstrations and hands-on experience of selected musical styles.